jokob-sk/NetAlertX/docs/REVERSE_PROXY.md

     forceSlash = false

 ```
-To make Pi.Alert work with this setup I modified the default file at `/etc/nginx/sites-available/default` in the docker container by copying it to my local filesystem, adding the changes as specified by [cvc90](https://github.com/cvc90) and mounting the new file into the docker container, overwriting the original one.
+To make NetAlertX work with this setup I modified the default file at `/etc/nginx/sites-available/default` in the docker container by copying it to my local filesystem, adding the changes as specified by [cvc90](https://github.com/cvc90) and mounting the new file into the docker container, overwriting the original one.
 By mapping the file instead of changing the file in-place, the changes persist if an updated dockerimage is pulled.
 This is also a downside when the default file is updated, so I only use this as a temporary solution, until the dockerimage is updated with this change.

 Default-file: